COVIA HOLDINGS CORPORATION CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Northern District of Ohio on behalf of those who a

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 8, 2021

 NEW YORK, Jan.
-25, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of Ohio on behalf of shareholders who purchased Covia Holdings Corporation f/k/a Fairmount Santrol Holdings Inc. ("Covia") ( CVIAQ) (: CVIA) (: FMSA) between March 15, 2016 to June 29, 2020, inclusive (the "Class Period").
+26, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of Ohio on behalf of shareholders who purchased Covia Holdings Corporation f/k/a Fairmount Santrol Holdings Inc. ("Covia") (OTC: CVIAQ) (NYSE: CVIA) (NYSE: FMSA) between March 15, 2016 to June 29, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 3 Warning Signs with OTCPK:CVIAQ.
+Click here to check it out.

 All investors who purchased shares of Covia Holdings Corporation and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.